 Bars with a view

-- Gong (52nd floor): London’s highest bar, perfect for a sunset cocktail
+- Gong (52nd floor): the highest bar in London, perfect for a sunset cocktail

 - Bar 31 (ground floor): for a more casual drink before or after your visit

-Remember that the Shard’s restaurants and bars are separate from the observation area and require separate reservations.
+Please note that The Shard’s restaurants and bars are separate from the observation area and require separate reservations.

 Comparison with other panoramic attractions in London

-To help you place the Shard experience in context, here is a brief comparison with other famous panoramic attractions in London:
+To help you put The Shard experience in context, here’s a brief comparison with other famous panoramic attractions in London:

 London Eye